amorris28/bohannan_website/content/talapas.md

 ## How to install a specific version of `qiime2` on Talapas using `miniconda`

 When you do this, you should go to the [qiime2 docs](https://docs.qiime2.org/) under "Installing QIIME 2" and run the commands from there to get the latest version.
 This will create a miniconda environment specific to *your* talapas user account.
-Below, I have copied how to do this for the [current version (version 2020.2)](https://docs.qiime2.org/2020.2/install/native/) as an example.
+Below, I have copied how to do this for a [previous version (version 2020.2)](https://docs.qiime2.org/2020.2/install/native/) as an example.

 First, if you haven't already, activate the `miniconda` module: